Hell has frozen over. Develocity supports Apache Maven!

 - Speed up Maven builds with a remote build cache shared by your entire team and CI

 Etienne: Welcome, everyone, and thanks for joining our webinar.
 My name is Etienne.
 I’m a V.P. of Engineering at Gradle and my main focus is working on Develocity.
 And with me today is Stefan, do you want to briefly introduce yourself.

 Stefan: Sure, Stephan Oehme I’ve been with Gradle for about three years now mostly working on performance and my latest exploits have been improving the performance of Maven which is part of what we’re talking about today.

 Etienne: Absolutely.
 So, we’re very excited to share for the first time what we’re doing to the benefit of the Maven users.
 So, what do we want to accomplish today?

 - We want people to understand what’s happening in the Gradle build, sorry the Maven build process so they can start reasoning about what’s going on.
 And once you can do that, you can make informed decisions on how you make your build faster & more reliable.

 Etienne: So just to avoid any confusion.
 What do we do at Gradle?
 We’re creating two pieces of software.
 We’re delivering the Gradle Build tool to the open-source community that you probably have either used or at least heard of.
 Gradle has over seven million downloads a month, it’s very likely that you have been in touch with Gradle in one way or another.
-And then we’re also building Gradle Enterprise.
+And then we’re also building Develocity.
 It’s a very different product.
 It’s a commercial SaaS product.
 You install it on-premise and the goal is to improve developer productivity and create an enterprise where you can use with both Maven builds as well as Gradle builds or you can even have projects that have both.

 Stefan: It’s very likely to have both especially for migrating or you just have a big diverse team.